sharkykh/medusa_vendor_tools/readme.md

 optional arguments:
-  -h, --help            show this help message and exit -f LISTFILE, --listfile LISTFILE
+  -h, --help            show this help message and exit -c, --cmd             Generate a `vendor` command for the provided package
+                        (does not update)
+  -f LISTFILE, --listfile LISTFILE
                         List file to update (affects target folders).
 Defaults to `ext/readme.md`